 After selecting an image from our library or your computer, you can optionally add a description and caption.

-Descriptions: Describe the image for visually-impaired explorers, enabling them to hear the description with their screen reader.
+Descriptions describe the image for visually-impaired explorers, enabling them to hear the description with their screen reader.
+Tribal Habits supports all mainstream image readers.

-Captions: Provide a caption to be displayed beside the image or as an overlay, then specify the caption location, position and background (if applicable).
+Captions provide a caption to be displayed beside the image or as an overlay.
+After indicating the location of your caption (beside or overlay), you can specify the caption position (below, above, cover, left or right) and background (dark or light), if applicable.

 - Beside: Specify if you want the caption to appear below, above, left or right of the image.